UniSage: A Unified and Post-Analysis-Aware Sampling for Microservices: Methodology

 \end{itemize}

-\paragraph{Anomaly service scoring.} Based on the mined patterns, we compute a real-time anomaly score for each service $s$, which reflects its likelihood of being the root cause of an issue.
-Let $A_s^{\mathcal{Z}}$ be the set of patterns of modality $\mathcal{Z}$ associated with service $s$.
-Each pattern $a \in A_s^{\mathcal{Z}}$ has a deviation score $\Delta_a^{\mathcal{Z}}$ and a rank $R_a^{\mathcal{Z}}$ (used to prioritize more severe deviations).
+\textit{Anomaly Service Scoring.} Based on the mined features, we compute a real-time anomaly score for each service $s$, which reflects its likelihood of being the root cause of an issue.
+Let $A_s^{\mathcal{Z}}$ be the set of features of modality $\mathcal{Z}$ associated with service $s$.
+Each feature $a \in A_s^{\mathcal{Z}}$ has a deviation score $\Delta_a^{\mathcal{Z}}$ and a rank $R_a^{\mathcal{Z}}$ (used to prioritize more severe deviations).
 The service-level anomaly score is defined as:

-where $|A_s^{\mathcal{Z}}|$ is the number of patterns of modality $\mathcal{Z}$ for service $s$, and $|A^{\mathcal{Z}}|$ is the total number of patterns of that modality across all services.
+where $|A_s^{\mathcal{Z}}|$ is the number of features of modality $\mathcal{Z}$ for service $s$, and $|A^{\mathcal{Z}}|$ is the total number of features of that modality across all services.
 This produces a ranked list of services, which serve as the input for anomalous service bias to guide the analysis-guided sampler (Section~\ref{sec:anomalous_service_bias}) in the subsequent phase.